Cleanware/easymake/readme.md

 ## Installation

-Download the latest version from the releases tab, or build from source (check [COMPILING_EASYMAKE](https://github.com/Fossbay/easymake/blob/main/COMPILING_EASYMAKE.md) file).
+Download the latest version from the releases tab.

+### Build from source

-If you are building from source, please clone the repo with `--recursive`git flag, then follow [COMPILING_EASYMAKE](https://github.com/Fossbay/easymake/blob/main/COMPILING_EASYMAKE.md) instructions.
+Please clone the repo with `--recursive` git flag to include [cutils](https://github.com/Fossbay/easymake/tree/dev/include) (avoid updating gitmodules, other commits may or may not work).
+After cloning the repo, please follow [COMPILING_EASYMAKE](https://github.com/Fossbay/easymake/blob/main/COMPILING_EASYMAKE.md) instructions.

 ## Usage